-- Use a metal hammer, large rock or similar hard object with a large, flat, impact surface larger than the head of the frog. - Strike the skull just behind the eyes to cause immediate unconsciousness (Wright, 2001). - Draw an imaginary "X" between the eyes and back of the jaw. - Where the lines intersect at midline is the target area. - Apply this technique perpendicular to the top of the skull to ensure maximum impact.
+- Use a metal hammer, large rock or similar hard object with a large, flat, impact surface larger than the head of the amphibian. - Strike the skull just behind the eyes to cause immediate unconsciousness (Wright 2001). - Draw an imaginary "X" between the eyes and back of the jaw. - Where the lines intersect at midline is the target area. - Apply this technique perpendicular to the top of the skull to ensure maximum impact.

-Options 2:
+Option 2:

-- Alternatively, while holding the frog by the waist/ back legs, in one smooth motion rotate the frog so the top of the head is facing the impact surface and forcefully move your hand downwards so the top of the skull makes contact with the edge of a hard object (Cooper et al., 1989). - For both of these methods, death must be confirmed following unconsciousness by immediately applying a secondary method to ensure a painless death. - Pithing alone or decapitating followed by pithing are used in this situation (see below for a description of these methods). - Freezing is not acceptable. - These techniques should be limited to small numbers of animals (<10 animals) to prevent operator fatigue unless mitigations are taken. - Monitoring of the operator(s) for effective application of this technique is required to ensure effectiveness.

-Additional skilled operators should be used in rotation to prevent operator fatigue when used on multiple animals in close succession.
+- Alternatively, while holding the amphibian, in one smooth motion rotate the amphibian so the top of the head is facing the impact surface and forcefully move your hand downwards so the top of the skull makes contact with the hard object (Cooper et al., 1989). - For both of these methods, death must be confirmed following unconsciousness by immediately applying a secondary method to ensure a painless death. - Pithing alone or decapitating followed by pithing are used in this situation (see below for a description of these methods). - Freezing is not acceptable for any amphibians > 4 grams. - These techniques should be limited to small numbers of animals (<10 animals) to prevent operator fatigue unless mitigations are taken. - Monitoring of the operator(s) for effective application of this technique is required to ensure effectiveness. - Additional skilled operators should be used in rotation to prevent operator fatigue when used on multiple animals in close succession.